junjiezhujason/aegis/README.md

 # AEGIS

-## Installation
+The following are development and deployment instructions.

-See the project site: http://aegis.stanford.edu for instructions.
+For the installation instructions, manuals, tutorials, code documentation, and contact information, please visit our project site: http://aegis.stanford.edu for all the details.

 ## Launching the local server